 About Foucault’s four aspects of subjectivation

 Strangely, I always found, Foucault does not give any explanation whatsoever on how he came to this framework.
 There are good reasons to believe it relates to Aristotle’s four causes and also refers to Heidegger’s philosophy of technology.
 I assumed that somewhere in Foucault’s work there must be information about how he actually constructed the scheme.
 But I have nowhere found any explicit clues.
 Other Foucault scholars, experts, that I had contact with, also did not know of any explication by Foucault.
-The harder it has appeared to find an answer to the question of the conception of the scheme, the more fascinated I have become with the issue.
+The harder it appeared to be to find an answer to the question of the conception of the scheme, the more fascinated I became with the issue.

 See a provisional translation of excerpts from the article concerning the four aspects of subjectivation:

-About the origin and importance of Foucault’s four aspects of subjectivation, taken from S. Dorrestijn (2023) Met Foucault over subjectivering, verleiding en techniek (With Foucault on subjectivation, seduction, and technology) Algemeen Nederlands Tijdschrift voor Wijsbegeerte115(1), 100-113.
+About the origin and importance of Foucault’s four aspects of subjectivation, taken from S. Dorrestijn (2023) Met Foucault over subjectivering, verleiding en techniek (With Foucault on subjectivation, seduction, and technology) Algemeen Nederlands Tijdschrift voor Wijsbegeerte, 115(1), 100-113.